AdamSpannbauer/ml_arms/README.md

 ## 💪s that teach themselves motor skills right before your 👀

 The arm(s) that can be seen in [the app/animation](https://adamspannbauer.github.io/ml_arms/) are created on page load.
-The number of segments and the lengths of those segments are random.
-The number of arms and arm segments can be adjusted by sliders.
+The number of arms, number of arm segments, and 'learning' time can be adjusted by the sliders in the upper left.

-### Phase 1 - Learning
+### Phase 1 - Learning Phase

-When the page loads, the arm(s) do not know how to move to specific locations.
-The arm(s) have a 'childhood' where the joint angles are randomly updated so that the arm(s) is flailing around.
-During this random movement, the arm is repeatedly saving 2 pieces of information: what location the end of the arm is at & what joint angles lead to that position.
-This information (aka the arm's 'knowledge') is displayed as dots on screen; the arm only knows how to position itself to move to a dot, the arm does not know how to move anywhere besides the dots.
+When the page loads, the arms do not know how to move to specific locations.
+The arms have a 'childhood' where the joint angles are randomly updated so that the arms are flailing around.
+During this random movement, the arms are repeatedly saving 2 pieces of information: (1) what location the end of the arm is at & (2) what joint angles lead to that position.
+This information (i.e. the arm's 'knowledge') is displayed as the dots on the screen; the arms only know how to position themselves to move to a previously visited dot, the arms do not know how to move anywhere but the dots.

-### Phase 2 - Reaching
+### Phase 2 - Goal Chasing Phase

-After the learning phase the arm is programmed to try and reach out the mouse location.
-The arm still only knows how to move to the dotted locations; however, the arm can't jump to one of these locations, the joint angles are incrementally adjusted to move towards the known location.
-During this movement to a new location, the arm might pass through a new location, if this occurs, the location is saved to memory for potential future use.
+After the learning phase the arms are programmed to try and reach out to the ball that appears on screen.
+The arms still only know how to move to the dot locations.
+However, the arms cannot jump to these locations; the joint angles are incrementally adjusted to move towards the known location.
+During this incremental adjustment, the arms might pass through new locations.
+If a new location is visited, it is saved as a known location for potential future use (see more details section for more info).

+The ball that the arm reaches towards will follow the mouse, or move randomly if a mouse location is not available (or if the mouse location is too far away from the arm).

 ### More details on the process